 The City of Sunnyvale is a Charter City with a Council-Manager form of government.
-Seven councilmembers are elected at-large by City voters for numbered seats in November of even-numbered years.
+City Voters elect six councilmembers by district and the Mayor at-large in November of even-numbered years.

-Councilmembers serve a four-year term.
-The City has a term limit of two four-year terms in a twelve-year period.
-Council selects the mayor biennially and the vice mayor annually.
+The Mayor and Councilmembers serve a four-year term.
+The City has a term limit of three four-year terms in a sixteen-year period, of which no more than two terms can be as mayor and no more than two terms can be as a member of the Council.
+Council selects the vice mayor annually.

 For more information, email the City Clerk or call 408-730-7483.

 Notice: The City Clerk does not provide legal interpretation or legal guidance on state rules or local ordinances.

 At the March 3, 2020 election City voters approved changing to a district-based electoral system for selecting City councilmembers, with a directly elected Mayor.

 Vote Center Locations - Vote, Register to Vote, Replace Lost Ballots